data-gymnasia/courses/content/linear-algebra/content.md

 ---
 > id: step-72

-*Solution*.
-By the [linear dependence lemma](gloss:LDL), it suffices to check that no vector in the list is in the span of the vectors before it in the list.
+*Solution.* By the [linear dependence lemma](gloss:LDL), it suffices to check that no vector in the list is in the span of the vectors before it in the list.
 Since the first $k$ vectors form a basis for $U$, they are linearly [[independent|dependent]].
 Therefore, none of these is in the span of the preceding vectors.

 ---
 > id: step-73